ekatsuta/diane/diane-backend/tests/README.md

 # Test Database Setup

-This directory contains tests for the Klara backend application.
+This directory contains tests for the Diane backend application.

 ## Setup